 You can do this by treating the sales promotion as the copy for your campaigns.
 Use it as your Facebook Ads headline; add it to the call to action in your holiday-related blog posts; send emails mentioning the promotion.

 The more you can spread the word about promotions during the holiday season, the more chance you have of capturing new customers.

 We already know that social media is a huge purchase machine.

-It’s smart to make social media the foundations of your holiday marketing campaign.
-So, start to think of how you can use platforms like Facebook, Twitter, and Instagram to reach more people when they’re buying holiday gifts.
+It’s smart to make social media the foundations of your holiday marketing strategies.
+So, start thinking about how you can use platforms like Facebook, Twitter, and Instagram to reach people who are buying holiday gifts.